 Black Women Abolitionists

 Frances Ellen Watkins Harper and Maria W. Stewart are not as well known, but both were respected writers and activists.
-Harriet Jacobs wrote a book that was important as a story of what women went through during slavery, and brought the conditions of slavery to the attention of a wider audience.
+Harriet Jacobs wrote a memoir that was important as a story of what women went through during slavery, and brought the conditions of slavery to the attention of a wider audience.

 Why More White Women Abolitionists?